scottpenco/Portfolio/README.md

 About Me

-I'm a passionate Data Scientist with a love for all things data! 📊 I enjoy exploring datasets, uncovering hidden patterns, and turning raw information into actionable insights.
-When I'm not crunching numbers, you can find me sipping coffee ☕️ or tinkering with Python code 🐍.
+Highly curious and motivated about the field of Data Science, machine learning and AI.
+Varied history building and using data science tools, statistical modelling and data analysis in Python, and SQL.
+Foundations in statistics and data analysis to help with analytical skills and model optimization.
+Interested in problem solving and expanding domain knowledge by turning raw information into actionable insights.
+Continually seeking learning opportunities from various certifications and projects in AI and Machine Learning.
+Open to collaborating with others and learning from professionals.

 My Journey
-- 🎓 Graduated with a degree in Computer Science
+- 🎓 Graduated with a degree and schoolwork in STEM.
+Biology/Bioinformatics and NeuroPsychology.
-- 🌱 Constantly learning and improving my skills
+- 🌱 Constantly learning and improving my skills with certifications.

-- 💡 Exploring machine learning algorithms and deep learning models
-- 📈 Analyzing data to solve real-world problems Projects in my portfolio
+Projects in my portfolio

 - Amazon Product Recommendations